mtaulet/VirtualRapportFurhat/README.md

 - Go to the [Furhat Studio](https://docs.furhat.io/robot/#accessing-the-robot-in-furhat-studio) and activate the Web API button to run the API server.

+- Make sure you have a camera available to OpenSense (computer camera or external webcam).

-- Open OpenSense environment and check that the IP address of your Furhat matches that variable `furhatUri = "`[`http://172.16.31.15:54321/furhat`](http://172.16.31.15:54321/furhat)`"` in FurhatController.cs
+- Open OpenSense environment and check that the IP address of your Furhat robot matches that variable `furhatUri` in FurhatController.cs.

 - Run OpenSense as you would normally.
 The custom pipeline sample is recommended.
-Make sure your OpenFace parameters are correctly set according to your webcam parameters.
+Make sure your OpenFace parameters are correctly set according to your camera parameters.

+## Demo
+Access a demonstration video here: https://drive.google.com/drive/folders/1eATIo7hI24wXU18HQSh_lZaBpcScT31d?usp=sharing

 ### To improve/ Future work

-- Have Furhat’s URI as a parameter in the visual UI instead of hardcoded in the source code.
+- Allow Furhatâ€™s URI to be configured as a parameter in the visual UI instead in the source code.
+- Have a hierarchy of what backchannel should be displayed when multiple gestures are detected on the speaker.
 - Implement the detection of speaker gaze shift and mimic.